neurodevs/node-csv-extractor/README.md

 ### Example Explanation

 #### Async Static Creation Method
-`await CsvExtractorImpl.Create('/path/to/csv')` asynchronously creates an instance of CsvExtractorImpl, which automatically loads the CSV file at the provided path.
+- `await CsvExtractorImpl.Create('/path/to/csv')` asynchronously creates an instance of CsvExtractorImpl, which automatically loads the CSV file at the provided path.

-#### Extraction Rules
-- The `ExtractionRule[]` type specifies which data to extract from the CSV.
-Each rule searches for a specific value in a specified column and extracts data from another column (or the same column) in the matched row.

 #### Eyes Open/Closed Trials
 - The `for` loop creates rules for multiple trials, extracting data for both "eyes-closed" and "eyes-open" segments.

+#### Extraction Rules
+- `extractor.extract(rules)` defines the criteria for extracting data from a CSV file.
+Each rule specifies a target value to search for in a particular column and determines which column's data to extract from the matching row.